apernet/hysteria-website/docs/docs/advanced/Full-Server-Config.md

 4. Optional.
 The password for the SOCKS5 proxy, if authentication is required.
 5. The URL of the HTTP/HTTPS proxy.
 (Can be `http://` or `https://`)
 6. Optional.
 Whether to disable TLS verification.
 Applies to HTTPS proxies only.
+7. Please read the instructions at the top of the page regarding the "type selector".

 ### Customizing `direct` outbound